Jandre Coetzee

-Jandre Coetzee (born 15 January 1984 in Springbok, South Africa) is a South African first class cricketer for Griqualand West.
+Jandre Coetzee (born 15 January 1984) is a South African cricketer who plays first-class cricket for Griqualand West and international cricket for the Thailand national cricket team.
 A left-arm medium bowler, he made his first class debut in 2004–05 and in his 3 seasons has taken 92 wickets at 24.51 with best innings bowling figures of 7/42.
 He was included in the Griqualand West cricket team for the 2015 Africa T20 Cup.